pthread_cancel - cancel execution of a thread

 The cancellation processing in target_thread runs asynchronously with respect to the calling thread returning from pthread_cancel().

 If successful, the pthread_cancel() function returns 0.
-Otherwise, an error number might be returned to indicate the error.
-It is not an error for the target thread to be a zombie thread.
+Otherwise, an error number is returned to indicate the error.

 The pthread_cancel() function may fail if: